AndrewSiew/RapidPrototypingWorkshop/README.md

 |7 (Nov 4-10)|7*|7*|
 |8,9,10|Project|Project|

-Start (*) means you with your group members without my leading.
+Star (*) means you with your group members without my leading.
 You're highly encouraged to meet up with your group so you can help each other.

 ### Submissions
 Put your answers in Google Doc link and submit them here: https://forms.gle/NNgwGuF4LDCj6pYJ8

 I expect pre-workshop submissions 24 hours before workshop, and workshop submissions 24 after your scheduled workshop time.

-### What I want for each submission:
+### What I want for each submission
 |Submission|What I want|
 |---|---|
 |Pre-workshop 1|Screencap of Cura and Github Desktop desktop shortcuts, your Github username|